Did you know that September is the most popular birth month in the USA!

 Dr. Craven said, “If there are harmful effects from Vicks VapoRub, they probably are mild and only seen in certain situations with intense exposure of the airways under conditions where the airways are already compromised.”

 So, why should this study matter at all to Essential Oil users?
-Well, because the problem with VapoRub was not the petrolatum used in the formulation but the active ingredients which are all EOs, more specifically, the essential oils of camphor, peppermint or menthol and eucalyptus.
+Well, because the problem with VapoRub was not the petrolatum used in the formulation but the active ingredients which are all essential oils, more specifically, the essential oils of camphor, peppermint or menthol and eucalyptus.

 I had heard about basking in reflected glory, but drowning in reflected trouble!